How Much Cyber Insurance Does Your Business Need?

 Who Needs Cyber Insurance?

-In today's cybersecurity climate, it's going to be hard to think of a business that doesn't need cyber liability insurance.
-Simply put, if your business stores sensitive client, customer, and partner data or conducts any form of electronic transactions, then you can benefit from a cyber policy.
+With that said, it's going to be hard to think of a business that doesn't need cyber insurance in today's threat climate.
+If your business stores sensitive client, customer, and partner data or conducts any form of electronic transactions, then you can benefit from a cyber policy regardless of the size of your business.

 How Much Cyber Insurance Do You Need?